-The line between web page and mobile app is about to get blurry with Instant Apps.
+The line between web and mobile is about to get blurry with Instant Apps.

 At Google’s 2016 I/O Developer Conference, one of the more interesting developments, at least for mobile developers, was the announcement of Instant Apps.
 Instant Apps are a new way for developers to deploy features to mobile devices.
 Some features will be available, lightning fast, from Google search results in the browser.
 The update means that Android users will be able to access certain apps more quickly and conveniently.